 Washington, D.C.
 20201

 Vaccines work really well.
-No medicine is perfect, of course, but most childhood vaccines produce immunity about 90 - 100% of the time.
+Of course, no medicine is perfect but most childhood vaccines produce immunity about 90 - 100% of the time.

 What about the argument made by some people that vaccines don’t work that well . . . that diseases would be going away on their own because of better hygiene or sanitation, even if there were no vaccines?

 That simply isn’t true.
-Certainly better hygiene and sanitation can help prevent the spread of disease, but the germs that cause disease will still be around, and as long as they are they will continue to make people sick.
+Certainly, better hygiene and sanitation can help prevent the spread of disease, but the germs that cause disease will still be around.
+As long as germs still exist, they are they will continue to make people sick.

-All vaccines must be licensed (approved) by the Food and Drug Administration (FDA) before being used in the United States, and a vaccine must go through extensive testing to show that it works and that it is safe before the FDA will approve it.
-Among these tests are clinical trials, which compare groups of people who get a vaccine with groups of people who get a control.
-A vaccine is approved only if FDA makes the determination that it is safe and effective for its intended use.
+All vaccines must be licensed (approved) by the Food and Drug Administration (FDA) before being used in the United States.
+A vaccine must go through extensive testing to show that it works and that it is safe before the FDA will approve it.
+Among these tests are clinical trials, which compare groups of people who get a vaccine with groups of people who get a "control" (e.g, either a different vaccine or placebo).
+A vaccine is approved only if FDA determines that it is safe and effective for its intended use.

 If you look at the history of any vaccine-preventable disease, you will virtually always see that the number of cases of disease starts to drop when a vaccine is licensed.
 Here’s a chart showing this pattern for measles:

 Measles vaccine was licensed in 1962, and as you can see, that’s when the number of cases started to decline.
 (Measles didn’t completely disappear after 1993; there have just been too few cases to show up on this graph.)